codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

   The Git repository referenced by the Restricted Git Source can house only manifests of Argo CD applications, Application sets, and Application Projects.

 * Deployment destinations
-  Applications synced to a Restricted Git Source can be deployed to destination clusters and namespaces defined by the Restricted Git Source.
+  You can define the  synced to a Restricted Git Source can be deployed to destination clusters and namespaces defined by the Restricted Git Source.

-The diagram below is a visual representation of how a Restricted Git Source functions in deploying Argo CD applications synchronized to it.

-   {% include
-	image.html
-	lightbox="true"
-	file="/images/runtime/git-source/restricted-git-source-flow.png"
-	url="/images/runtime/git-source/restricted-git-source-flow.png"
-	alt="Git Source tab in GitOps Runtime"
-	caption="Git Source tab in GitOps Runtime" max-width="60%"
-%}

 <!---